chaosraine/codge/src/site/notes/10-19 💢 Bardacht/16 Podcast/Episodes 2021/2021-05-14-embrace-imperfection.md

 What you see as imperfect, others may see as gorgeous.

 > [!example] Update
-> This new website format is going to be a place to practice [[Learning in Public\|Learning in Public]] which is an example of this.
+> This new website format is going to be a place to practice [[60-69 〰️ Dialann/68 Using Obsidian/Learning in Public\|Learning in Public]] which is an example of this.
 Let people see your flaws, even as they happen.

 Make bad art, play bad music, do things badly.